jschleehauf/jschleehauf/README.md

 ⚡ Fun facts:
 * I like playing guitar and making music.
 * I like everything plants.
-Houseplants, Gardening, Greenhouse automation, etc.
+Houseplants, Gardening, Greenhouse automation, etc. Plants are the future.
 * I'm all about being active, healthy, and fit.

 🌱 I’m currently learning React, Node.js, Next.js and Tailwind CSS